 COVID-19 Vaccines for children six months to 11 years old:

 Parents and caregivers can make appointments using their health system’s instructions, or pharmacy websites.

 Other sources for vaccine appointments include the state’s vaccine booking website, myturn.ca.gov and the City’s website, sf.gov/getvaccinated.

 If you are experiencing symptoms, get tested right away.
 If you have had a known exposure, it will take at least two days or more for the virus to be detected.
 Test 3 to 5 days after your exposure.
 Testing is available at different locations around San Francisco.

 COVID-19 affects different people in different ways.
 Infected people have had a wide range of symptoms reported – from mild symptoms to severe illness.
 Symptoms may appear 2-10 days after exposure to the virus.
 People with these symptoms may have COVID-19:

 - Fever or chills

 Look for emergency warning signs for COVID-19.
 If you or someone is showing any of these signs, seek emergency medical care immediately:

 Our team is taking special precautions to keep you and your loved one safe while at ZSFG.
-We have put special restrictions in place for visitors.
+We have put restrictions in place for visitors.
 These restrictions can change as the status of COVID-19 changes in our community.
-The guidelines apply to DPH and law enforcement staff who would like to visit with a loved one.
+The guidelines also apply to DPH and law enforcement staff.